withanhdammit/arduino_temp-humidity/README.md

 Add a new device and record the username, password, and clientID Substitute it in the proper location in the code

-You may need to add the ESP8266 board to the Arduino IDE, a good tutorial is here: https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/
+You may need to add the ESP8266 board to the Arduino IDE.
+Use the board library esp8266 from http://arduino.esp8266.com/stable/package_esp8266com_index.json

+Adapted from:
+https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/

+Select the board from Tools/Board/Board Manager

 Set the board options to:
-Board:        WeMos D1
+Board:        WeMos D1 R1
 Upload speed: 115200
 CPU freq:     80 MHz
 Flash size:   4M (3M SPIFFS)
 Upload using: Serial

-You'll need these libraries:
+You'll need these libraries (Tools/Manage Libraries):
+WiFi (Built-In)
 CayenneMQTT
-ESP8266WiFi
-DHT_sensor_library
-Adafruit_Unified_Sensor
+DHT sensor library
+Adafruit Unified Sensor

 Enter your wifi SSID & wifiPassword into the code